-NOTE: Consistent with the PRA of 1995, (44 U.S.C.
-3501 and 3521), under this FOA, FYSB will not conduct or sponsor, and a person is not required to respond to, a collection of information covered by such Act, unless it displays a currently valid OMB control number.
+NOTE: Consistent with the Paperwork Reduction Act (PRA) of 1995, (44 U.S.C. §§ 3501-3521), under this FOA, FYSB will not conduct or sponsor - and a person is not required to respond to a collection of information covered by such Act unless it displays a currently valid Office of Management and Budget (OMB) control number.